Reptile121/auto_linux-mac_mcserver/README.md

 Required Packages:
 1. git
 2. openjdk-8-jre
+3. openjdk-8-jdk
+^(Will be installed if not already :])
-3. sudo (it is probly installed by default)
+4. sudo (it is probly installed by default)
-4. Aaaaannnnndd make sure your shell is bash!
+5. Aaaaannnnndd make sure your shell is bash!
 (Its is most likely set already)
-5. Have fun!!!
+6. Have fun!!!